temporalio/documentation/docs/node/introduction.md

 2021-05-19T17:27:33.408Z [INFO] Worker state changed { state: 'RUNNING' }
 ```

-> If this step fails, make sure you have the correct version of Node and other [dependencies](#step-0-prerequisites).
+> If this step fails, make sure you have the correct version of Node and other prerequisites listed above.

 Then start your Workflow: